 computer service providers and users under section 230(c)(1).
 In Accusearch, the majority held that the defendant developed confidential telephone records originating with third parties merely by publishing them on its site and was responsible for this development because it solicited and then paid for them.
 The defendant had argued that because the phone records provided to its customers originated with telecommunications carriers, it made nothing new and brought nothing new into existence.
-The majority, however, defined develop to mean "the act of drawing something out, making it 'visible,' 'active,' or 'useable'" or "to make actually available or usable (something previously only potentially available or usable)."
+The majority, however, defined develop to mean "the act of drawing something out, making it 'visible,' 'active,' or 'useable'" or "to make actually available or usable)."
 When confidential phone records were exposed to public view on the defendant's site, the majority concluded that the information was developed.